APB9785/APB9785.github.io/blogs/upgrade_phoenix_1_6_esbuild_errors.md

 2 errors
 ** (Mix) `mix esbuild default --minify` exited with 1
 ```
-This is the error we will try to resolve in this post.
+This is the error we will resolve in this post.

 ## Upgrading app.js